nrfconnect/ncs-example-application/README.md

 - Example CI configuration (using Github Actions)
 - Custom [west extension][west_ext]

-This repository is versioned together with the [Zephyr main tree][zephyr].
-This means that every time that Zephyr is tagged, this repository is tagged as well with the same version number, and the [manifest](west.yml) entry for `zephyr` will point to the corresponding Zephyr tag.
-For example, the `example-application` v2.6.0 will point to Zephyr v2.6.0.
-Note that the `main` branch always points to the development branch of Zephyr, also `main`.
+This repository is versioned together with the [nRF Connect SDK main tree][sdk-nrf].
+This means that every time that nRF Connect SDK is tagged, this repository is tagged as well with the same version number, and the [manifest](west.yml) entry for `zephyr` will point to the corresponding nRF Connect SDK tag.
+For example, the `ncs-example-application` v2.5.0 will point to nRF Connect SDK v2.5.0.
+Note that the `main` branch always points to the development branch of nRF Connect SDK, also `main`.

 [app_dev]: https://docs.zephyrproject.org/latest/develop/application/index.html
 [workspace_app]: https://docs.zephyrproject.org/latest/develop/application/index.html#zephyr-workspace-app